-This article contains a comprehensive beginner-friendly guide on how to start a blog so that you’re set for success from the start.
-We’ll discuss finding a niche, setting up a blogging platform, publishing content, promoting your blog, and more.
+We’ve compiled this comprehensive and beginner-friendly guide on how to start a blog so that you’re set for success from the start.
+We’ll discuss everything from finding a niche, choosing and setting up a blogging platform, publishing content, promoting your blog, and more.

 How to Start a Blog – Video Tutorial

 More of a visual learner?
-No problem – watch this WordPress tutorial to learn how to create a blog.
+No problem – watch this WordPress tutorial to learn how to create a blog on WordPress.

-In the upcoming sections, we’ll break down each step in the journey on how to make a blog for beginners and provide more details.
+In the upcoming sections, we’ll break down each step in the journey of how to make a blog for beginners and provide more details.

 1. Choose Your Blog Niche

-A niche is a specific topic that your blog will focus on as well as determine your target audience.
-Moreover, it’ll help you pick out the name for your blog and develop a focused blogging strategy.
+A niche is a specific topic that your blog will focus on, and it’s key in determining your target audience.
+A strong niche also helps you pick the name for your blog and develop a focused blogging strategy.

 When setting up your new blog, it may be tempting to cover a broad range of topics.
-However, trying to master every subject is incredibly difficult and unsustainable.
-You might pull off a few successful posts, but your audience will be scattered, making it hard to maintain a loyal readership.
+However, trying to master every subject out there is incredibly difficult and unsustainable.
+You might pull off a few successful quality blog posts, but your audience will be scattered, making it hard to maintain a loyal readership.

-That’s why it’s important to stick to a niche that can get you a devoted following.
+That’s why sticking to a niche that can get a devoted following is important.
 A dedicated audience will look forward to your next piece of content, giving your blog a steady stream of traffic.

 To find the perfect niche for a successful blog, keep the following tips in mind:

 - Pick a niche that you like or are passionate about.
-Writing about a topic you enjoy will always be more fulfilling instead of forcing yourself to write about something you’re uninterested in.
+Writing about a topic you enjoy will always be more fulfilling than forcing yourself to write about something you’re uninterested in.

 Think about your hobbies, interests, or topics you’d like to learn more about.
 If possible, make them more specific, like focusing on a particular cuisine (Japanese, Mexican, Italian) over blogging about all things food.

 - Pick a niche that has audience potential.
-There should be a level of pre-existing interest in your chosen topic to make sure that you’ll have an audience to write to.
+There should be a level of pre-existing interest in your chosen topic to ensure you’ll have an audience to write to.

 Use Google Trends to find the search volume of specific keywords related to your niche and determine whether people are talking about it on social media and community forums.

-- You don’t have to be an expert to profit off a niche.
-Being an expert brings a certain authority with it that many readers look for, but it’s not a requirement.
-What’s more important is having a unique perspective and the willingness to learn.
+- You don’t have to be an expert to profit from a niche.
+Being a topical expert has a certain authority many readers look for, but it’s not a requirement.
+What’s more important is having a unique perspective on your topic and being keen to learn more.

 For example, you might not be a professional photographer, but you can still start a blog about getting into photography as a beginner.